CyberFlameGO/svnpython/Doc/library/doctest.rst

    .. versionadded:: 2.4

 :class:`Example` defines the following member variables.
 They are initialized by the constructor, and should not be modified directly.

-   .. attribute:: source
+.. attribute:: Example.source

    A string containing the example's source code.
 This source code consists of a single Python statement, and always ends with a newline; the constructor adds a newline when necessary.

-   .. attribute:: want
+.. attribute:: Example.want

    The expected output from running the example's source code (either from stdout, or a traceback in case of exception).  :attr:`want` ends with a newline unless no output is expected, in which case it's an empty string.
 The constructor adds a newline when necessary.

-   .. attribute:: exc_msg
+.. attribute:: Example.exc_msg

    The exception message generated by the example, if the example is expected to generate an exception; or ``None`` if it is not expected to generate an exception.
-This exception message is compared against the return value of :func:`traceback.format_exception_only`.  :attr:`exc_msg` ends with a newline
-      unless it's ``None``.
+This exception message is compared against the return value of :func:`traceback.format_exception_only`.  :attr:`exc_msg` ends with a newline unless it's ``None``.
 The constructor adds a newline if needed.

-   .. attribute:: lineno
+.. attribute:: Example.lineno

    The line number within the string containing this example where the example begins.
 This line number is zero-based with respect to the beginning of the containing string.

-   .. attribute:: indent
+.. attribute:: Example.indent

    The example's indentation in the containing string, i.e., the number of space characters that precede the example's first prompt.

-   .. attribute:: options
+.. attribute:: Example.options

    A dictionary mapping from option flags to ``True`` or ``False``, which is used to override default options for this example.
 Any option flags not contained in this dictionary are left at their default value (as specified by the :class:`DocTestRunner`'s :attr:`optionflags`).
 By default, no options are set.

 .. _doctest-doctestfinder: